2. Quick Start#

 return imgs, gts

-In this example we create a trarin set of 1000 images and a test set of 100 images.
+Next, we create a trarin set of 1000 images and a test set of 100 images.

-# definying the parametrs of the dataset
+# Parameters for the dataset

-number_trains = 1000
+number_trains = 1000 # Number of training images

-number_test = number_trains // 10
+number_test = number_trains // 10 # Number of test images

 train_imgs, train_gts = make_image_set(number_trains, img_size, bg_p=bg_uniform_vs_noise, filled=filled)